ponneeswaran/Qotd/README.md

 Adaptive Functionalities
 With our regular short brainstorming sessions we came up with the following modules that will be adaptive -
-User Modelling: Using both implicit and explicit profiling techniques to form an User Model that lets us have a detailed understanding of the user’s expertise in the subject.
+User Modelling: Using both implicit and explicit profiling techniques to form an User Model that lets us have a detailed understanding of the userâ€™s expertise in the subject.
-Adaptive Quiz: Adaptively select quiz from the knowledge base based on the user’s answering patterns and knowledge in the topic.
+Adaptive Quiz: Adaptively select quiz from the knowledge base based on the userâ€™s answering patterns and knowledge in the topic.
 Adaptive Feedback: Personalize the type and content of the feedback based on identified areas of strength and weakness of the student.
-Adaptive Support: Based on the student’s answers, identify subject areas that has scope for improvement and suggest learning materials and methods.
+Adaptive Support: Based on the studentâ€™s answers, identify subject areas that has scope for improvement and suggest learning materials and methods.

 Other Modules:
 We have identified a few more functionalities that are required for the working of the project and  to support the adaptive modules.
 They are -